-The CAPTE monitor will identify and analyze problems found through compliance review and performance review.
+CAPTE monitors will identify and analyze problems found through compliance review and performance review.
 Reviews will identify technical assistance needs revealed during on-site monitoring visits.
 Recommendations for corrective action in monitoring reports and follow-up on the recommendations to ensure that corrective action occurs are the result of these activities.